CSE-582-GAN-Group/gzram/README.md

 $ make
 ```

+Warning: do not run `make` with `sudo`; if you do, you may need to install your Linux headers.

 This will build a `zspool_drv.ko` module in the `zspool` directory that can be loaded with

 ```shell
 $ sudo insmod zspool_drv.ko
 ```

+This will create the device `/dev/zspool0`.

 ## Running

 Run `./setup_driver.sh` to ensure the necessary kernel modules are loaded, namely ublk and zspool.

 Then, run `./create.sh` to start the userspace daemon.
+The daemon will be connected to the zspool device at `/dev/zspool0`, but this can be changed in the script.
+The default capacity of the device is 2G, but this could be changed by running `./create.sh <capacity_in_bytes>`.

-The gzram block device will now be available on `/dev/ublkbX` where `X` is the device ID.
+The gzram block device will now be available on `/dev/ublkbX` where `X` is the device ID (typically X is 0).

 If the server crashes, the stored data will still be recoverable from the `/dev/zspool0` device.